 Study Abroad & Internships

 Currently we maintain direct exchange programs with Kitakyushu, Ritsumeikan, Sophia, and Waseda Universities.
 We have also an institutional tie with Kobe University.
 We are a charter member of the Konan-Illinois Year-in-Japan Program to which qualified Pitt students are guaranteed admittance (and be eligible to receive JASSO scholarships).
 Of course you can direct-enroll in any good program in Japan and the credits you earned there usually transfer back without any trouble.
 Started in 2015, Pitt-in-Japan (PiJ) offers a five-week study abroad program designed to acquaint students with language and culture of Japan.
-It held in the city of Nishinomiya, right outside of the city of Osaka.
+It is held in the city of Nishinomiya, right outside of the city of Osaka.
 Students can bring back six credits for successfully completing this program.
 For program details, contact Stephen Luft.

 Internships enable you to apply your language skills and obtain job experience.
 Internships in the United States and in Japan, both paid and unpaid, are available.
 For more information about internships, contact Stephen Luft.
 Contact Brenda Jordan at the Asian Studies Center for internships in Japan.